TL;DR

 How to Choose the Right PMI Policy in the Age of Environmental Health Risks

 Navigating the PMI market can be complex.
-The cheapest policy is rarely the best, especially when you are planning for complex future health risks.
+The lower-cost policy is rarely the best, especially when you are planning for complex future health risks.
 Here are the key features to prioritise:

 - Comprehensive Outpatient Cover: This is non-negotiable.
 Your policy must have a high level of outpatient cover (or be fully comprehensive) to pay for the initial consultations and extensive diagnostics required to get to the root of a problem.

-- Guided or Specialist Choice Options: Ensure your policy gives you access to a broad range of hospitals and consultant specialists.
-Some policies offer a "guided" list which can be excellent, but you need to ensure it includes leaders in fields like immunology, gastroenterology, and environmental medicine.
+- Guided or Specialist Choice Options: help support your policy gives you access to a broad range of hospitals and consultant specialists.
+Some policies offer a "guided" list which can be excellent, but you may need to help support it includes leaders in fields like immunology, gastroenterology, and environmental medicine.

 - Advanced Cancer Cover: Given the links between environmental toxins and cancer, this is essential.
 Look for policies that cover the latest treatments, including targeted therapies and immunotherapies, which may not be routinely available on the NHS.